jcomellas/getopt/README.markdown

 ------------------

 The arguments for options with the *boolean* and *integer* data types can sometimes be omitted.
-In those cases a the value assigned to the option is *true* for *boolean* arguments and *1* for integer arguments.
+In those cases the value assigned to the option is *true* for *boolean* arguments and *1* for integer arguments.